SaaS procurement 2024: benefits, processes, and best practices

 It is magical!

-No need to install heavy software on every desktop, set up a dedicated hardware system to manage servers and hire an IT team for server maintenance and software updates.
+No need to install heavy software on every desktop, set up a dedicated hardware system to manage servers, and hire an IT team for server maintenance and software updates.

 According to Fortune Business Insights, “The global SaaS market is projected to reach $908.21 billion by 2030.”
 And by 2025, 85% of business apps will be SaaS-based.

-It is time you should invest in the future too.
+It is time you invest in the future too.
 And for that, it is extremely important you should know about how SaaS procurement exactly works so you can make the right decision when choosing the SaaS solution for your organization.

 Having worked in the SaaS industry for over 15 years and being a CMO of a SaaS-based company, I can provide you with insights on SaaS procurement that can help you make an informed decision.